Prince Poppycock: America's Got Talent

-For the Top 10 show (September 7) Quale did a medley of "The Star-Spangled Banner", "The Yankee Doodle Boy", and "The Stars And Stripes Forever".
+For the Top 10 show (September 7) Quale did a medley of "The Star-Spangled Banner", "The Yankee Doodle Boy", and "The Stars and Stripes Forever".
 In the middle he quoted from the second sentence of the United States' "Declaration of Independence", a sweeping statement of individual human rights, "We hold these truths to be self-evident, that all men are created equal ..."
 While he spoke, images of American civil rights icons Abraham Lincoln, Susan B. Anthony, Harvey Milk, and Rosa Parks were shown as well as an image of Poppycock on a $3 bill.

 Quale stated he planned to have a more emotionally connected performance for the Final 4 show, "I feel it's a strength that I have as a performer that hasn't really been showcased as much because I've been focused so much on spectacle [for America's Got Talent].
 I'll still bring spectacle, but hopefully an emotionally resonant performance as well."
 He performed "Nessun dorma" ("None shall sleep"), an aria from Giacomo Puccini's opera Turandot (1926).
-During the performance he was buzzed by judge Piers Morgan.
-He said, "I think you've blown it. ...
+During the performance he was buzzed by judge Piers Morgan who said, "I think you've blown it. ...
 You were guilty, I'm afraid, of that terrible crime that many contestants do at this stage, of taking yourself a little bit too seriously.
 And the whole point of Prince Poppycock is that you're great fun.
 You're a great showman.
 You make me smile.
 And you didn't make me smile tonight!"
-In the final performance before the votes came in, Piers Morgan buzzed Prince Poppycock during the climactic aria at the end of "Nessun Dorma".
-This was significant, because the celebrity judges were not supposed to be judging that performance, it was up to the viewers to choose the winner.
-Morgan had no business hitting the buzzer.
-Even then, the vast majority of public opinion had Prince PoppyCock as the winner.
-HOWEVER, the votes got split between Prince Poppycock and Jackie Evancho.
-That allowed a lesser singing act to come out the winner, beating out both Poppycock and Evancho, because they were competing for the same fan base, whereas the winner had no similar act to compete with.
-Also, Prince Poppycock wanted to perform "Yankee Doodle Dandy" as his final performance, but was promised a REAL stallion if he performed Nessun Dorma as his final song instead.
-When it came time for Poppycock's final performance, he suffered a costume malfunction involving the microphone, resulting in him having to tear his costume to perform his song.
-Also, instead of a real white stallion, they came up with a tacky fake absurd horse on wheels.